Skip to main content

 7 mentions Positive Neutral Negative

-• “I didn’t feel like the plot of the game was groundbreaking, but I found it compelling and very well-written; there isn’t crazy lore out there, but the story is heartfelt and cute if you like stories about conflict between nature and steel golems gaining feelings.”
+• “I didn’t feel like the plot of the game was anything ground breaking, but I found it compelling and very well-written.
+There isn’t crazy lore out there, but the story is heartfelt and cute if you like stories about conflict against nature and steel golems getting feelings.”

 • monetization